-The improved performance of AR and polymer-modified pavements compared with unmodified bitumen pavements has relatively resulted from improved rheological properties of the modified asphalt binder.
+The improved performance of polymer-modified pavements compared with unmodified bitumen pavements has relatively resulted from improved rheological properties of the modified asphalt binder.
 Modified bituminous materials can introduce measurable benefits to highway maintenance and construction divisions, in terms of better-performance and longer lasting roads, as well as cost savings in the road service life.
-The use of crumb rubber and polymer modifications with unmodified asphalt binder seems to enhance the fatigue resistance, as illustrated in a number of other studies (6-10).
+The use of asphalt polymer modifications seems to enhance the fatigue resistance, as illustrated in a number of other studies [5,6].
 What has to be ascertained in practice is the degree of modification of the asphalt mixtures that takes place and its cost effectiveness.
-A detailed comparison between the three mixtures (unmodified, AR, and polymer-modified) is needed to quantify the true cost effectiveness of rubber and polymer-modified asphalt mixtures as related to fatigue performance.
+A detailed comparison between the two mixtures (unmodified and polymer-modified) is needed to quantify the true cost effectiveness of polymer-modified asphalt mixtures as related to fatigue performance.

-4. Mechanistic-empirical analysis of unmodified, AR and polymer-modified pavements
+4 Mechanistic-empirical analysis of unmodified and polymermodified pavements

 The concept of Mechanistic-Empirical pavement design is a comprehensive approach for the design of pavement layers thickness.
 A mechanistic approach explains the phenomena caused by the physical action.
 In the pavement thickness design, the phenomena are the stresses, strains and deflections within a pavement structure and the physical causes are the loads, climatic conditions, and material properties of the pavement structure.
-In this part of the study, the mechanistic-empirical approach has been used to estimate the performance life of the unmodified HMA, AR, and polymer-modified pavements based on the fatigue characteristics of the mixtures.
+In this part of the study, the mechanistic-empirical approach has been used to estimate the performance life of the unmodified HMA and polymer-modified pavements based on the fatigue characteristics of the mixtures.

 Two pavement structures; thin and thick, and two vehicle speeds; 16 and 113 km/h (10 and 70 mph), were selected for the analyses.
 The thin pavement structure consisted of 100 mm (4 inches) of a surface layer over 150 mm (6 inches) of crushed aggregate base and an infinite granular subgrade, whereas the thick pavement structure consisted of 200 mm (8 inches) of surface layer over same base and subgrade as the thin pavement.
-The surface layer can either be a reference unmodified HMA, asphalt rubber, or polymer modified.
+The surface layer can either be a reference unmodified HMA or polymer modified.